Legal Representation For Contractor & Builder Disputes

 What if the Contractor Violates HICPA?

-A contractor’s violation of HICPA prevents him from enforcing the contract to receive the contract price.
+A contractor’s violation of HICPA prevents them from enforcing the contract to receive the contract price.
 Instead, the law limits his ability to recover only the actual value of work he performed correctly (not the contract price).

-In fact the Supreme Court of Pennsylvania has determined that the contractor may seek a recovery for only the value of services rendered, which is also called “quantum meruit,” even if the contractor is in violation of HICPA.
+In fact the Supreme Court of Pennsylvania has determined that the contractor may seek recovery only for the value of services rendered, which is also called “quantum meruit,” even if the contractor is in violation of HICPA.
 See Shafer Elec. & Const. v.
 Mantia, 96 A.3d 989 (Pa.
 2014).
 This is based on fairness and the concept of “unjust enrichment.”

 Limits to Contractors Recovering Money In Favor of the Property Owner